– 10 min read –

 Depending on Deep Learning models, you may have to consider different training modes:

-1. From scratch: training process learns all weights from scratch.
+Training process learns all weights from scratch.
 This mode requires very large dataset to achieve good accuracy.
-It is also very time consuming.
+It is also very time consuming

-You will find these options in the parameter windows of the algorithms, among others hyper-parameters.
-Basically, you have to check if you want to start with pre-trained model and if you want to keep features from backbone network (Feature extract mode).
+You will find these options in the parameter windows of the algorithms, among other hyper-parameters.
+Basically, you have to check if you want to start with a pre-trained model and if you want to keep features from the backbone network (Feature extract mode).

 MLflow integration

-Training plugins from Ikomia integrate natively MLflow.
+Training plugins from Ikomia natively integrate MLflow.
 Thus, starting a training will automatically open the MLflow dashboard.
-It is a centralized view where experiments, runs, parameters and metrics are reported.
-That way, you can keep track of your model tests.
+It is a centralized view where experiments, runs, parameters, and metrics are reported.
+This way, you can keep track of your model tests.
 Accuracy and loss curves are also available.

-For now, we manage only the logging capability of MLflow.
-However we plan to provide a more complete integration in a near future.
+Currently, we manage only the logging capability of MLflow.
+However, we plan to provide a more complete integration in the near future.
+The MLflow dashboard presents the following:

 MLflow dashboard

-This tutorial is now finished and you are ready to train Deep Learning models on your own data.
-Notice that Ikomia HUB is public and free, all contributions are very welcome.
+This tutorial is now complete, you are ready to train Deep Learning models on your own data.
+Please note that the Ikomia HUB is publicly accessible and free, and we welcome all contributions.
 Please visit our API documentation if you plan to publish your Deep Learning algorithm.